You've got a handmade rug. It was passed down to you from your grandmother, bought on a special trip or found, tucked away, at a yard sale.

 But a rug is a rug right?
 Well, yes and no. Not all rugs are created equal.
 You can almost feel the labor of love that went into creating this perfect, handmade piece that now adorns your floor.
 Some decorators even hang rugs on walls, a practice that began in ancient Persia where pictographic wall hangings were the focal point of shared spaces.
 Whatever its story, this rug is now a part of your home.

 When it comes to hand crafted work there are some special guidelines you should follow to ensure your rug, as well as the floor underneath, will last for generations to come.

-Beware pot plants
+Beware potted plants

 A bit of greenery and plant life can bring variety and beauty to a room, often creating a completely different feel.
-Adding aromatic evergreens in terracotta planters can evoke a mediterranean vibe while using bamboo and azaleas help create your own zen hideaway.
+Adding aromatic evergreens in terracotta planters can evoke a Mediterranean vibe while using bamboo and azaleas help create your own zen hideaway.

 Placement, however, is everything.
 Plant pots are often relegated to the corners of a room because there's less chance of someone knocking them over that way.
 But, if you place a plant pot on top of a rug, water can seep through and because they are out of sight, the water seep can go unnoticed.
 The continual wet/dry cycle makes the wet patch rot and, eventually, separate from the rug creating a hole in the pattern.

 Handmade rugs can be repaired but it is both expensive and time consuming.
 Depending on where you live and the number of specialists near you, the repairs can take months and cost you hundreds (even thousands) of dollars.

 Use a rug pad underneath it to provide support